Internship in Jahaly / The Gambia

 - How do I get to The Gambia?

 From Europe we prefer flying Brussels Airlines from Brussels/Belgium.
-We strongly advice you NOT to take the road from Dakar/Senegal.
+We advise you to NOT take the road from Dakar/Senegal.

 Air Maroc is connecting The Gambia via Casablanca/Morocco.
 Arrivals/departures at Banjul Airport are in the early morning.

 During the tourist season (November til March) there are charter flights from Brussels, Amsterdam and Great Britain.

 - How do I get to the Main Office after my arrival at the airport?

 At the airport you meet Ebou, the project´s driver, just at the exit of the baggage claim showing your name on a piece of paper.
 Ebou will shuttle you to the compound of our Main Office in Manjai Kunda.
 An own address like in Europe is not available.
 If you would like your family to send something to you, please use this address: Project Aid The Gambia, NGO A57, P.O.
 Box 4540 Bakau, The Gambia, West Africa.
 If you ever get lost – these instructions help the taxi driver to find the address: take the coastal road („Bertil Harding Highway“) to the junction at Kotu Police Station.
 Turn into Kotu Road in an eastward direction, pass Kotu Fire Station.
 After 750 m enter the unpaved street on your left.
 There is a big tree, a taxi stand and a sign board „Project Aid The Gambia“.
 Drive this small dust road for 150 m until you reach the blue gate on the right.
 Open this link to Google Maps to see this route.